Tammy W. Holt

 Tammy Holt is a Senior Vice President with State Employees’ Credit Union where she has worked since 1985.
 She received a B.S. in Business Administration from Barton College and currently holds licenses for investments and insurance and her ATFA certificate in trust.
 Tammy and her husband, David, are natives of Princeton where they currently reside and have one son, Noah.
 She has served as the treasurer of the Princeton Veteran’s Day Committee, treasurer and member of the Johnston County Arts Council and is a past president and former member of the Board of Directors of the Johnston County Education Foundation.

-Elizabeth Baker is a 16-year veteran of Johnston Community College, where she has served in roles such as program coordinator for Student Support Services, senior academic advisor for the Center for Academic Planning, and most recently as an English instructor.
+Elizabeth Baker is a 17-year veteran of Johnston Community College, where she is the department chair of English, Humanities, and Foreign Languages.
+She has served in roles such as program coordinator for Student Support Services, senior academic advisor for the Center for Academic Planning, and as an English instructor.
 She earned a BA in English from Sweet Briar College in Virginia and her MA in English and Communication from East Carolina University.
 She also has additional study from NC State University in adult and community college education.
-She is the chair of the board of directors of REACH Our Communities in Selma and is a former board director of the Johnston Community College Foundation.
-A native of Smithfield, she and her husband, Brian, are members of St. Paul's Episcopal Church.
+She is on the board of REACH Our Communities in Selma and is a former board director of the Johnston Community College Foundation.
+A native of Smithfield, she is a member of St. Paul's Episcopal Church.

 Cary Bizzell, MD